LevelUpMarketers/tta-management-plugin/docs/EmailSMS.md

 # Email and SMS Templates

 The plugin sends a few automated notifications to members.
 Administrators can customise the text for each from **Email & SMS** in the WordPress admin menu.
 Each template appears in its own collapsible accordion so you can focus on one message at a time.
+Every accordion contains its own **Save Changes** button and progress spinner, matching the style used on the Events and Members screens.

 ## Available Templates